mufflyt/MIGS/README.md

   filter(state_code <56) %>% select(state_code) %>% pull()
 ```

-**get_isochrones.R** - This file calls the API for here and finds the isochrones.
+**get_isochrones.R** - This file calls the API for `here.com` and finds the isochrones.
 Impressive AF.
-I also like how she named the files get-??? so you had an idea of what goes first.
+I also like how Hannah Recht named the files get-??? so you had an idea of what goes first.

 I kept getting this error and it was solved by SO.
 `In CPL_write_ogr(obj, dsn, layer, driver, as.character(dataset_options),  :